IBM/cis-integration/cis_manual_steps.md

 This document outlines the manual steps that were needed to connect IBM CIS and Code Engine.

 ## 1. Adding Domain Name to CIS Instance
-Within the CIS console in the overview tab add your domain name and configure DNS records from application URL genereated from Code Engine.
-Two CNAME records present named `@` and `www` with their values both being the application URL.
-In our case, the application URL is `demo-app.9y43h3pccht.us-south.codeengine.appdomain.cloud`.
+Within the CIS console in the **Overview** tab add your domain name and configure DNS records from the application URL genereated by Code Engine and DNS records.
+DNS records are optional during this step and can be done later.
+Adding DNS records later can be done in the **Reliability** tab.
+In our situation we added two CNAME records named `@` and `www` with their values both being the application URL.
+For example, the application URL will look something like this `demo-app.9y43h3pccht.us-south.codeengine.appdomain.cloud`.

 ![DNS Records in CIS Console](./images/dns-records.png)

 ## 2. Configure Load-Balancer on CIS Instance
 On the **Reliability** page first create a HTTPS health check.
 Name it and select HTTPS.
 Configure additional properties as needed.
+Note that the HTTPS port is 443.
 ![Health Check](./images/health-check.png)

 Also on the **Reliability** page create an origin pool.
 Provide it a name, address, and select the health check you created.
 This address would be the same as the URL in the previous step.